Optus report shows only 4% of Australian consumers using social media to contact companies – is this a typo??

 As someone who works extensively in the digital and social space in the UK and US, I find these figures extremely low, and expected Australian consumer use of social media to be in more in the 20-30% range, possibly higher.

-For those of you that don’t know about my background, I am Australian, and have lived in London for the last 7 years and am the CEO of leading social influence platform Kred, so I have a very global view of the social space.
+For those of you that don’t know about my background, I am Australian, and have lived in London for the last 7 years and most recently I was the CEO of leading social influence platform Kred, so I have a very global view of the social space.
 I lived in Sydney for 11 years, during which time I worked for both Optus and Telstra.

 US Social Media use is strong and growing rapidly